iomicroservices/baselink-nuxt/content/services/tradespeople/locksmith/broken-key-extraction.md

 Book broken key extraction{{$doc.location}} for fuss-free fixes

 #description
 Snapped a key in the lock?
-It happens more often than you’d think — and the good news is, BaseLink can help.
-We’ll match you with a trusted local locksmith{{$doc.location}} who’ll extract the broken key quickly and safely, without damaging your lock or door.
+It happens more often than you'd think — and the good news is, BaseLink can help.
+We'll match you with a trusted local locksmith{{$doc.location}} who'll extract the broken key quickly and safely, without damaging your lock or door.

 #description
 Your locksmith will assess the type of lock and where the key has broken.
-Using specialist tools, they’ll remove the fragment with care — avoiding drilling or force wherever possible.
+Using specialist tools, they'll remove the fragment with care — avoiding drilling or force wherever possible.

 #description
-Once the key’s out, the lock is cleaned, lubricated and tested to make sure it still works smoothly.
-If there’s any internal damage or sticking, we can repair or replace the lock on the spot.
+Once the key's out, the lock is cleaned, lubricated and tested to make sure it still works smoothly.
+If there's any internal damage or sticking, we can repair or replace the lock on the spot.

 #description
 Need a new key?
 We offer key cutting as an optional extra, so you can get a working copy while your locksmith is on-site — saving you another trip or callout.

 #description
-We also offer emergency callouts if you’re locked out or the issue can’t wait.
-Just let us know when booking, and we’ll prioritise your visit.
+We also offer emergency callouts if you're locked out or the issue can't wait.
+Just let us know when booking, and we'll prioritise your visit.

 #description
 Booking is quick and easy with BaseLink.
 Submit your request online, get an instant quote, and choose a time that suits you.
 No chasing around, no waiting for callbacks.

 #description
 All BaseLink locksmiths are vetted, experienced and reviewed by customers in your area.
-Your job is backed by our in-house team, so you’ll always have support if anything changes.
+Your job is backed by our in-house team, so you'll always have support if anything changes.

 #description
 Payment is taken on the day of service, with any extra time billed in fair 30-minute increments.
 Book broken key extraction{{$doc.location}} today with BaseLink — and get back to business (and back inside) without the drama.